Anarchicks: Career

 They played on the Super Bock Super Rock festival in 2013, as the opening band on the Super Bock stage, opening for Azealia Banks, Johnny Marr and the Arctic Monkeys.

 Shortly after performing at Super Bock Super Rock, vocalist Priscila Devesa left the band and was replaced by Marta Lefay.
-Anarchicks has performed several times abroad, particularly in France, for example with Peaches in Le Havre, where they performed a cover of The Beatles Helter Skelter together on stage.
+During Lefay’s tenure the group released the EP We Claim the Right in late 2015 and the second studio album We Claim the Right to Rebel and Resist in 2016.
+With this line-up, Anarchicks performed several times abroad, particularly in France, for example with Peaches in Le Havre, where they performed a cover of The Beatles Helter Skelter together on stage.
 On International Women's Day 2014, they were invited to perform in Paris at Le Machine du Moulin Rouge as part of the celebrations for that day.
 Anarchicks has also played with foreign bands in Portugal, such as the Brazilian band Cansei de Ser Sexy and the Berlin powerpop band The Not Amused.

+The digital EP Vive la Ressonance followed in 2017, accompanied by the single "Black Box".
+That same year Lefay left amicably and Rita Sedas became the new vocalist.
+With Sedas on vocals the band released the single "No Friend" in 2018 as a preview of their next record.
+Anarchicks’ third studio album, Loose Ends, was released on 17 April 2019.
+The album includes the track Marianne, credited as "ft.
+Mariana Rosa".
+Rosa, who was part of the live line-up in 2016, then became the official guitarist of the band, replacing Moreira who moved abroad.
+In 2021 the group returned with the single No Freedom Under Fascist Rules., followed by the single Dare to Think in 2022.

+In 2023, Inês Matos took Rosa’s position as the band’s guitarist alongside Sedas, Synthetique and Katari, forming the band’s most recent line-up.

-Musical Style
+Musical style

 They see themselves as members of the riot grrrl movement and have incorporated various musical styles into their act including punk, pop, rock and new wave.